mothur/mothur.github.io/_wiki/rarefaction.single.md

 replacement approach.
 Rarefaction curves provide a way of comparing the richness observed in different samples.
-Roughly speaking you get the number of OTUs, on average, that you would have been expected to have observed if you hadn\'t sampled as many individuals.
+Roughly speaking you get the number of OTUs, on average, that you would have been expected to have observed if you hadn't sampled as many individuals.
 Although a formula exists to generate a rarefaction curve (see the [ example calculation](rarefaction)), mothur uses a randomization procedure.
 It can also help you to assess your sampling intensity.
 If a